grandadmiral-thrawn/smashDB/README.md

 Recent updates to SMASHER!
 ---------

-- totals/means now correctly assign the midnight value to the prior day.
+- PRE V. 0.0.8: totals/means now correctly assign the midnight value to the prior day.

-- VPD calculations have been clarified with better names
+- PRE V. 0.0.8: VPD calculations have been clarified with better names

-- things like airtemp that may use older loggers pull in various date stamps.
+- PRE V. 0.0.8: things like airtemp that may use older loggers pull in various date stamps.
 This may need to be expanded later.

-- default values for height and method were added to deal with inconsistencies or added sites.
+- PRE V. 0.0.8: default values for height and method were added to deal with inconsistencies or added sites.
 They are taken in the smashWorkers function.

         height_and_method_getter(probe_code, daterange)

-* gets the right probe code for daily from the table
+- PRE V. 0.0.8: gets the right probe code for daily from the table

     * if it can't find it, it gives a warning and a height of 100, a method of prefix + 999 and a sitecode of "ANYMET"

-- "F" and "H" flags are given for 15-minute and Hourly values that are acceptable
+- PRE V. 0.0.8: "F" and "H" flags are given for 15-minute and Hourly values that are acceptable

-- DBControl can now take an argument of station to smartly get the date ranges for each station (useful for updates or creates)
+- PRE V. 0.0.8: DBControl can now take an argument of station to smartly get the date ranges for each station (useful for updates or creates)

-- The CREATE method now allows you to use the --csv TRUE flag to create a csv with an obvious name.
+- PRE V. 0.0.8: The CREATE method now allows you to use the --csv TRUE flag to create a csv with an obvious name.
 You can make a --csv TRUE csv with the --station WHATEVER or with all stations.
 You can make a CSV only if you are doing one attribute.
 If you are doing more than one you need to do each CSV separately.
 This is for your own good.
 You can write a loop if you want to have more csvs.
 Something like "for attribute in list_of_attributes; do_things(); condense_data(); write_rows_to_csv;" etc.

-- All workers write errors in gathering or condensing data to myWhateverTheNameIs.log.
-These are overwritten each time you run the program on that attribute so if you need them, you will want to get them before re-running.
-They will show up where you download this program (directory-wise)
+- PRE V. 0.0.8: All workers write errors in gathering or condensing data to myWhateverTheNameIs.csv.
+This is a reversion back from having the logs stored in .log files. .log files are not universally supported and also, writing to .csv is easier to read out.

+- V. 0.0.8 : The way of assigning method has been fixed.
+I found that in assigning method to old, long data streams, the condition of the date range being bigger than a whole method range would mean no method was found.
+In the new system, we look for the most recent method that the current date is bigger than.
+It takes a little more time, but it doesn't screw up as much.

+- V. 0.0.8 : Light has been removed for being useless.

+- V. 0.0.8. : Some comments that are generic I have moved here:

+    * This code means that the date format is %Y-%m-%d %H:%M:%S, which is what the database likes to eat:

+        humanrange = self.daterange.human_readable()